• Disease Overview

 Causes

-Measles is caused by a paramyxovirus.
-The disease is highly contagious and can be transmitted from four days before the rash begins.
+Measles is caused by the measles virus, a type of virus that belongs to a group called Morbillivirus which is part of a larger virus family known as Paramyxoviridae.
 The virus lives in the mucus in the nose and throat of an infected person and is spread into the air when the infected person sneezes or coughs.
+It has a single strand of genetic material called RNA, which is basically the virus’s instruction manual for making more copies of itself.3,5

 • < Previous section